- May 4, 2020

 Now this list might seem a little minimalistic.
 After all, I’m trying to compress an entire spreadsheet into three categories.
 There are more details and guidelines included in the downloadable PDF we’ve made available, but the above list is a starting point.

-Part of pre-production is making a plan, and that’s where resources like a shot list template make your life easier.
+Part of pre-production is making a plan, and that’s where resources like a shot list template or a storyboard template will make your life easier.
 It’s a tool that you can use on every project (whether personal or commercial), and it’s straightforward enough that you can share it with collaborators who might not know the ins and outs of filmmaking.

 You have stories to tell and visions to bring to life.
 We don’t all get the budget, time, and resources to make our dream projects, but that doesn’t mean that every filmmaker shouldn’t have the resources to make whatever they are passionate about in that moment.